Introduction

 def perform

-# Logic for sending the contact message
+# send the contact message

 end